 The only way to learn how your ownership percentage compares to the founders and other SAFE investors is to wait and see how the math plays out in the future, when the company raises its first priced round.

-When that happens, and the Series A funds hit the company’s bank account, it will cause your SAFE agreement to convert into shares, right along with all the other SAFE agreements.
-In this moment, each of the various SAFEs will mathematically affect each other–and when the dust settles, everyone will finally know exactly what percentage of the company they own.
+When that happens, and the Series A funds hit the company’s bank account, it will cause your SAFE agreement to convert into shares, along with all the other SAFE agreements.
+At that time, each of the various SAFEs will mathematically affect each other—and when the dust settles, everyone will finally know exactly what percentage of the company they own.

 How post-money SAFEs work

-With a post-money SAFE, an investor gives you money and effectively “locks in” the percentage of your company that they’ll own at the moment you convert their SAFE into shares.
+With a post-money SAFE, an investor gives you money and effectively locks in the percentage of your company they’ll own when you convert their SAFE to shares.

-Let’s say an investor gives you 1 million dollars on a post-money SAFE.
-The valuation cap on this SAFE is $10 million.
+Let’s say an investor gives you $1 million on a post-money SAFE.
+The valuation cap (the maximum price at which you’ll convert a SAFE note into equity in the future) on this SAFE is $10 million.

 $1 million investment / $10 million valuation cap = 10%

-Because it’s a post-money SAFE, the investor has effectively “locked in” a 10 percent ownership in your company.
+Because it’s a post-money SAFE, the investor has effectively locked in a 10% ownership stake in your company.
 When their SAFE converts into shares at the beginning of the Series A, that’s the exact percentage of the company they’re going to start with.

 This scenario is nice for investors, because it gives them a lot of clarity.
-With a post-money SAFE, everyone is perfectly clear from the very beginning about what their ownership percentage will be when the Series A begins.
+With a post-money SAFE, everyone is perfectly clear what their ownership percentage will be when the Series A begins.

 The catch with post-money SAFEs